 - Developing and implementing a Program for Public Information (PPI) and its associated outreach projects and initiatives, such as this flood information website

-- Providing flood services, such as, flood map information and property protection advice
+- Providing flood services, such as, flood map information, property protection advice, and flood insurance technical assistance.

 - Adopting and enforcing floodplain ordinances, such as freeboard